We’ve had numerous conversations with VMware users exploring alternatives to VMware vSphere Foundation (VVF) and VMware Cloud Foundation (VCF).

 Is it possible to search for VMs by name across all tenants, or do you need to know the specific tenant?

-Yes, you can search for virtual machines by name across all tenants.
-In very large-scale environments, this feature might be disabled by default for performance reasons, but it can be enabled as needed.
+Yes.
+You can search for virtual machines by name across all tenants.
+However, in very large-scale environments, this feature might be disabled by default for performance reasons, although it can be enabled as needed.
+See Tenants & Region in the docs.

 Is the ability to limit resources set at the user level or strictly at the tenant level?

 Resource limits can be set at the user level, but they are primarily managed at the tenant level.
-Users belong to tenants, and resource allocations are controlled within each tenant’s overall resource pool.
+Specifically, users are granted access to tenants, and resource allocations are controlled within each tenant’s overall resource pool.
+See Tenant Quotas, User Quotas and VM Leases in the docs.

 Can different users within the same tenant have different resource limits assigned to them?

-Yes, you can assign compute resource limits (CPU and memory) to individual users within the same tenant.
+Yes.
+You can assign compute resource limits (CPU and memory) to individual users within the same tenant.
 However, user-specific networking quotas are not supported.
+See Tenant Quotas, User Quotas and VM Leases in the docs.

 Platform Architecture and Components